My name is Zach.

 Regular people need the safety and comfort of a 'car-like' suspension more than strong cyclists do anyway!
 So, we designed and built our own sensor and control system, and now, at the touch of a button, the suspension automatically adjusts to whoever and whatever is on the bike.

-Our headlamp is not only powerful, but courteous to other riders and car - the high beam dips automatically when it detects an oncoming headlight.
+Our headlamp is not only powerful, but courteous to other riders and cars - the high beam dips automatically when it detects an oncoming headlight.

-Then, Testing.
+Then, testing.
 Lots of real world testing.
-We made sure that normal stuff fit:
+We made sure that normal stuff fit in the panniers:

 Then, more testing.
 Lots more: